 - This form will be reviewed and a checklist of needed documents, along with the application, will be emailed to the requesting provider.
 The application and required documents will need to be submitted in its entirety or the application will not be accepted and will be returned to the provider.
 Applications that are received outside of this process will be returned to the provider.

-Professional Liability Insurance Requirements
+Professional Liability Insurance Requirements for Agencies and Groups that Provider Outpatient Therapy

 - Agencies and groups that provide outpatient therapy and/or psychiatric services must list each practitioner on the agency/group professional liability insurance certificate who are credentialed with Alliance.
-Alliance requires a copy of the agency/group professional liability insurance certificate and/or attachments on the insurance company’s letterhead that list the practitioner and coverage limits or the attestation letter and copy of the agency/group insurance certificate when an enrollment application is submitted for each practitioner.
+Alliance requires a copy of the agency/group professional liability insurance certificate and/or attachments on the insurance company’s letterhead that lists the practitioner and coverage limits or the attestation letter and copy of the agency/group insurance certificate when an enrollment application is submitted for each practitioner.
 Access a sample attestation letter.

 - Agencies may also submit a certificate for their agency that lists all of their practitioners to help reduce numerous requests to insurance companies.
 When adding new practitioners, agencies would be required to submit the updated professional liability certificate with the new practitioner added.
-This includes any practitioners (both contractors and employees) that are billing under the agency.
+This includes any practitioners (both contractors and employees) that are billing under the agency

 Notifying Alliance of Changes in Business Operations